sreeni-sanni/iot-sensordata-streaming/README.md

-#                         IOT-Streaming-Sensor-Data
+#                         IoT Streaming SensorData
 * ****
 ## Overview
 * ****
- This project is a real-time IOT sensor data processing pipeline built using Spring Boot, Kafka and MongoDB.
+ This project is a real-time IoT sensor data processing pipeline built using Spring Boot, Kafka and MongoDB.
  The application:
-- Simulates multiple IOT devices sending sensor readings every second.
+- Simulates multiple IoT devices sending sensor readings every second.
 - Stream and process data using Kafka (Streams).
 - Store sensor reading in MongoDB
 - Provides a REST API to query sensor data(min/max/avg reading for specific or group of sensors for a time range)